CloudyBoatNing/Face-recognition-system-using-javaCV-openCV/README.md

 This is a check-in system based on face recognition.
 See the demo video here:  https://youtu.be/FRlId8R9s80 We used:
---JavaCV & openCV for the face recognition.--
+～～JavaCV & openCV for the face recognition.～～
 Multi threads to make the recognition real-time.
 javaFX for the interface.
 JDBC and MySQL for the data storage extraction.